 Duck your head around the corner onto Wickham Street and you’ll find Asian fusion spot Woka Woka and the fun and relaxed Super Bowl Chinese Restaurant, frequented by both corporate lunchtime diners and weekend banquet seekers.

-For Vietnamese, there’s a smorgasbord of dining options, including Via He Viet Street Foods, tucked away on Little Street, plus Vietnam House Restaurant on Wickham Street and District 1 on Duncan Street.
+For Vietnamese, there’s a smorgasbord of dining options, including Vietnam House Restaurant on Wickham Street and District 1 on Duncan Street.
 Another popular haunt is The Vietnamese Restaurant – best to book ahead as this Valley mainstay on Wickham is always bustling.

-The precinct also boasts many authentic Japanese restaurants – Honto, Nonbei Sake Bar & BBQ, Wagaya Japanese Restaurant, Oyama Japanese Restaurant and Tatsu Ramen & Gyoza Bar– which showcase the very best of Japanese fine dining in the Valley.
-For fast-casual Japanese meals, check out Sushi Kenzen at the bottom of the Brunswick Street Mall and Good Morning Sushi in McWhirters Centre, which will be sure to transport you to the neon streets of Shinjuku.
+The precinct also boasts many authentic Japanese restaurants – Honto, Kenjin, Nonbei Sake Bar & BBQ, Wagaya Japanese Restaurant, Oyama Japanese Restaurant and Tatsu Ramen & Gyoza Bar– which showcase the very best of Japanese fine dining in the Valley.
+For fast-casual Japanese meals, check out Good Morning Sushi in McWhirters Retail, which will be sure to transport you to the neon streets of Shinjuku.

-For savoury-sweet-spicy Thai that'll send you straight to the streets of Bangkok or Koh Samui, visit Tara Thai restaurant or Full Moon Bar & Restaurant, both along Wickham Street.
-Or try authentic Thai and Laos dishes from Thai Wi-Rat restaurant on Brunswick Street Mall – check out the late-night food menu available on Friday and Saturday nights for snacks and quick eats.
+For savoury-sweet-spicy Thai that'll send you straight to the streets of Bangkok or Koh Samui, visit Ploy Thai Bar & Restaurant in Chinatown, Tara Thai restaurant or Full Moon Bar & Restaurant, both along Wickham Street.
+Or try authentic Thai and Laotian dishes from Thai Wi-Rat restaurant on Brunswick Street Mall – check out the late-night food menu available on Friday and Saturday nights for snacks and quick eats.

 If you venture along Ann Street, you’ll find some more hidden gems, including Bird’s Nest Yakitori as well as Nom Nom Korean Eatery and Gung Ho!
 Dumpling in Bakery Lane.
 Around the corner in Warner Street, you'll come across the fun and relaxed bao restaurant, Nom Nom Bao – Burger + Beer.
 Further down towards the James Street precinct, you'll stumble across Mr. Mista, an LA-inspired cocktail bar and Asian-influenced kitchen that caters for those who love an elegant dining experience, but also want to party 'til 3am.